tarantool/doc/doc/reference/reference_rock/vshard/vshard-router.rst

     ..  note::

         ``map_callrw()`` works only on masters.
-        Therefore, you can't use it if at least one replicaset has its master node down.
+        Therefore, you can't use it if at least one replica set has its master node down.

 ..  _router_api-route: